 A Vermont youth deer hunting tag is valid for one deer on youth deer hunting weekend in accordance with the rules of the Fish & Wildlife Board announced annually.

-One legal buck with at least one antler having two or more points may be taken anywhere in the state.
-A person shall not take more than three white-tailed deer in a year in all deer hunting seasons, only two of which may be legal bucks.
+One legal buck (see definition of Legal Buck above) may be taken anywhere in the state.
+A person shall not take more than four white-tailed deer in a year in all deer hunting seasons, only one of which may be a legal buck.

 Muzzleloader license and hunting license required.

-One legal buck with at least one antler having two or more points may be taken anywhere in the state.
+One legal buck (see definition of Legal Buck above) may be taken anywhere in the state.
 In addition, with an antlerless permit issued by the department, a person may take an antlerless deer within the authorized WMU.
-No more than two deer may be taken total, and a second deer may only be taken by hunters possessing an antlerless muzzleloader deer permit.

 Definition of Muzzleloading Firearm